PatrickCmd/aws-bootcamp-cruddur-2023/journal/week0.md

 export AWS_DEFAULT_REGION="us-east-1"
 ```

-You tell Gitpod to remember these credentials if you relaunch your workspaces
+You can tell Gitpod to remember these credentials if you relaunch your workspaces

 ```sh
 gp env AWS_ACCESS_KEY_ID="<YOUR_AWS_ACCESS_KEY_ID>"